Z boson emission by a neutrino in de Sitter expanding universe: Density number of Z bosons

-Taking into account results given in equations (\ref{rrrf}) and (\ref{nrlim}) we can obtain the density number of Z bosons per cubic centimeter produced in emission processes by neutrinos.
-For example is we set the temperature at $T'=10^{14}K$ the density number of neutrinos given in equation (\ref{nft}) is $n_{\nu}'=4.56\cdot 10^{43}$, then the density number of Z bosons per cubic centimeter obtained from equations (\ref{nrlim}) and (\ref{rrrf}) is :
+Taking into account results given in equations (\ref{nft}) we can obtain the density number of Z bosons per cubic centimeter produced in emission processes by neutrinos.
+For example, we set the temperature at $T'=10^{14}K$ the density number of neutrinos given in equation (\ref{nft}) is $n_{\nu}'=4.56\cdot 10^{43}$, then the density number of Z bosons per cubic centimeter obtained from equation (\ref{nr}) is :

-This number shows that in each cubic centimeter we have at one Z boson produced by emission around $10^{9}$ neutrinos, when the temperature was $10^{14}K$.
-Using equation (\ref{nr}) one could obtain the number densities of Z bosons at different temperatures with the observations that for a realistic evaluation we need to keep the values around the temperatures specific to end of the electro-weak epoch and hadron epoch when the Z bosons become massive.
+where we take the ration $\frac{ \mu^2}{p^2}$ from the logarithm to be equal approximatively with one.
+This result shows that in each cubic centimeter we have around $10^{37}$ Z bosons, when the temperature was $10^{14}K$.
+Using equation (\ref{nr}) one can obtain the number densities of Z bosons at different temperatures with the observation that for a realistic evaluation we need to keep the values around the temperatures specific to end of the electro-weak epoch and hadron epoch when the Z bosons become massive.
+Another observation is related to the fact that in our estimation we use the decay rate from Minkowski theory.
+This result can be improved by using the decay rates in de Sitter space-time that also need to be evaluated in the limit of large expansion factor.

-At earlier times and high temperatures it is also possible to study the number of Z bosons with the observations that the mass of the Z boson could be smaller or close to zero in these conditions because the mass is related to the expectation values of the Higgs field.
-Another important step for a better understanding of our results is related to the establishing of the variation of the Z boson mass with the temperature via the expansion parameter, or the dependence of the form $M_Z[T(\omega)]$, where $\omega$ is the Hubble constant.
+At earlier times and high temperatures it is also possible to study the number of Z bosons with the observation that the mass of the Z boson could be smaller or close to zero in these conditions because the mass is related to the expectation values of the Higgs field.
+Another important step for a better understanding of our results is related to the establishing of the variation of the Z boson mass with the temperature via the expansion parameter, or the dependence on the form $M_Z[T(\omega)]$, where $\omega$ is the Hubble constant.
 This is an important issue that we hope to analyse in a future research.

-If the finite temperatures are considered then the forbidden processes from Minkowski theory are allowed because the energy received from the thermic bath and this could be seen as similar in a certain degree with what the gravitational field can do on de Sitter space-time.
+If the finite temperatures are considered then the forbidden processes from Minkowski theory are allowed because the energy received from the thermic bath, and this could be seen as similar to a certain degree to what the gravitational field can do on de Sitter space-time.
 This means that in the early universe the thermic effect and the expansion effect could compete as mechanisms that generate particle production.
 For this reason it is important to study both effects for a complete picture related to the problem of matter-antimatter generation in early universe.